shug0131/eudract_pkg/cran-comments.md

 * Windows Server 2012 R2 x64 (build 9600) on (appveyor), R3.6.1
 * check_win_release

+## Change January 2022

+Further testing of clinicaltrials.gov functions.
+Update to provide future compatibility with tidyr::complete().

+Note that the "Clinica lTrials.gov" is not a spelling error in the DESCRIPTION file as it refers to an website of that name.

 ## Change April2021

 Adding new function and underlying xslt to facilitate uploads to ClinicalTrials.gov as well as EudraCT .